 He said our problem is that we think, out of everyone we know, out of everyone we’ve ever met or heard of, out of everyone alive on the planet, and every other living creature on Earth—and who knows where else in the universe—that each of us believes, not so deep down inside, that we’re just a little bit more important than everyone else.

 Think about this right now.
-Does it ring true?
+Does it ring true to you?
 I’m just a little bit more important than everyone else: my happiness, my goals, my relationships.
 Do each of us genuinely feel that others’ happiness and goals and dreams are as important as our own?
 That others’ pain and suffering are equally consequential?

 The way Thurman said this was so simple, so funny, and so true, that I often come back to his words when I’m feeling frustrated, angry, craving, or otherwise suffering with a focus on myself, my problems, my needs, and my goals.

-I’m Scott Snibbe, and this is A Skeptic’s Path to Enlightenment.
-In this week’s episode we’ll address the root causes of suffering, a delusion that’s called ignorance.
+In this week’s episode we’ll address the root causes of suffering, a delusion called ignorance.
 We’ll examine the mental pain that we feel in the face of life’s setbacks, as well as the unsatisfactory way we can feel even when we get exactly what we want.
 It’s a retelling of the Buddha’s very first teaching with a modern twist.

 The Buddha’s first teaching

-The topic that we’re addressing today typically goes by the term “suffering,” which makes for lousy marketing.
+The topic that we’re addressing today typically goes by the term “suffering,” which makes for really bad marketing for Buddhism.
 But please stay with me, because I promise this discussion will be worth your while in revealing a deeper path to a satisfying life.

 Another term people have also started to use for suffering is “stress,” which I like a lot.
 Life is stressful!
 You can see how this is true for everyone, from the homeless to successful but overworked professionals, to older people with lots of free time but the stress of loneliness, sickness, and chronic pain.
-Even billionaires and superstars experience the stresses of competition and fame’s spotlight.
+Even billionaires and superstars experience the stresses of competition and spotlight of fame.
 The higher you climb, the fiercer the competition, and the more you have to lose.

 I’m going to hone closely to the traditional approach to this topic, where we go through an almost comically exhaustive list of what sucks about life.
 Then, we move into the mind, where we find the delusions that are the true source of our mental anguish, and also find there the antidotes to eliminate them.